Skip to content Skip to footer navigation

 Need to know

-- A number of connection options are available, depending on the age of your TV, soundbar and other home entertainment devices
+• A number of wired and wireless options are available, depending on the age of your TV, soundbar and other home entertainment devices

-- Specific connection types are required to if you want to access the cinematic feeling of proper surround sound
+• Specific cables are required to if you want to access the cinematic feeling of proper surround sound

-Connecting your soundbar to your TV via a cable
+Connecting your soundbar to your TV with a cable

 HDMI is the best option as it has enough bandwidth to support the highest quality audio currently available.
-This covers all the major codecs – Dolby, DTS and PCM, including the Dolby Atmos and DTS-X object-based surround formats (for a detailed explanation, see Getting the most out of Dolby, DTS or PCM below).
+This covers all the major codecs – Dolby, DTS and PCM, including the Dolby Atmos and DTS-X object-based surround formats.

 These steps are basically the same regardless of whether you own a Samsung, LG, Sony, JBL or Bose TV and/or soundbar.
 However, some settings may have slightly different names depending on the brand and model.